Get in the holiday spirit by visiting one of these "Norman Rockwell" small towns near Asheville in the North Carolina

 1. Forest City (pic at top): Our top pick for Christmas towns decks out Main Street with a million lights!
 The lighting ceremony is Thanksgiving night (just like those Hallmark movies!).
 Ride horse-drawn carriages down the street on Saturday nights and hayrides on Friday night.
 Come for lunch and step back in time with hand patted hamburgers, cherry Cokes and milkshakes at the old-fashion soda fountain at Smith's Drugs.
 Plus, see an impressive classic car collection.
 Read more about their Hometown Holidays.

 2. Bryson City: From the depot, hop aboard the Polar Express train for the "North Pole" on the Great Smoky Mountains Railroad.
 Before your trip, browse galleries, shops and find a variety of restaurants and a brewery.
 Don't miss the Chocolate Shoppe!
 Watch the Appalachian Toymaker create handcrafted wooden toys paired with storytelling.
 Iconic small town America events include their big parade, nights of caroling, letters to Santa, art festivals and cookie walk.
 Go to their Website for holiday happenings.

 4. Dillsboro: This tiny artist village near Sylva is big on art!
 Browse many studios and galleries, including the Dogwood Crafters Artisans Cooperative Gallery with 80 artists.
 Don't miss their Festival of Lights and Luminaries during the first two weekends of December.
 Read more.

 5. Beech Mountain and Banner Elk: These two villages high in the mountains are just a few miles apart.
-The best chance of a white Christmas is at the snowiest town in North Carolina.
+The best chance of a white Christmas is Beech Mountain, the snowiest town in North Carolina.
 In fact, it's the highest town in eastern America.
 If mother nature doesn't cooperate with providing snow, the ski resort is a sure bet for a host of winter activities, including tubing and ice skating.
 Read more.
-Nearby is Banner Elk with Christmas tree farms to choose and cut your perfect tree.
-Their Small Town Christmas is the first weekend of December.
+Nearby is Top Ski Town Banner Elk with Christmas tree farms to choose and cut your perfect tree.

 7. Saluda: This adorable, tiny town (population 700) is big on great shopping with 100-year old general stores and galleries like Heartwood that has been there for 30+ years.
 Find some fantastic restaurants too.
 The extra festive Hometown Christmas is December 14, 2018, 6-8 PM.
 Read more.